UPDATED: September 14, 2015

 Women's Flashy Flapper Costume

-If your party is a little more family friendly, you can get a tamer outfit like what Daisy Buchanan might wear.
+If your party is a little more family friendly, you can get tamer Great Gatsby themed party attire like what Daisy Buchanan might wear.
 Both dresses will work perfectly for the event you are attending, and will surely have people asking where you got your costume!
 Don’t forget to include a long string of pearls, bobbed wig, and feathered headband

 Flirty Flapper Wig